Leadership Fellows - Early Career ResearchersReturn to opportunities

 AHRC has launched a highlight notice in its Leadership Fellow scheme as part of a range of activities to support the contribution which arts and humanities research can make to public policy.
 The Highlight notice will run until 30 September 2016.
 Full details can be found on the Highlight Notice call page.

-You may submit a proposal at any point during the year.
 Please note that the assessment process for applications submitted to the Fellowships scheme (Standard and Early Career routes) takes approximately 30 weeks and the earliest start date for a project should be no earlier than 9 months after submission to the AHRC.

 On occasions, there might be a delay in obtaining the peer reviews for an application and this may result in the assessment process taking longer.
 In such circumstances, the AHRC will contact the applicant to inform them of any delay.